Albeeertt/GenerateData/README.md

 How can we tell whether an annotation is good or bad?
 Our program reports the Kullback–Leibler divergence between the two distributions.
 Values between 0.30 and 0.50 suggest poor annotation quality, while values below 0.25 indicate a good annotation.

 Which k-mers are the worst annotated?
-AsCNN computes the Kullback–Leibler divergence for each k-mer between the two distributions; if this exceeds the 0.13 threshold, that k-mer is written to a file named **row_w_high_KLDivergence**, which you can review at the end of the program’s execution.
+KMAsgec computes the Kullback–Leibler divergence for each k-mer between the two distributions; if this exceeds the 0.13 threshold, that k-mer is written to a file named **row_w_high_KLDivergence**, which you can review at the end of the program’s execution.

 This project requires a Python virtual environment to manage dependencies in isolation.
 Below are the steps to create and activate the environment on different operating systems, and to install the package locally.